SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 in ruby, to call a passed block, use the yield keyword.
-Anything passed to the yield keyword will be available as arguments to the block
+Anything passed to the yield keyword will be available as arguments to the block In ruby, the & operator converts a block to a proc object.
+Calling #call on a proc object is similar to yielding a block instead of a block with the syntax {|elem| elem.method} you can also pass &:method for the same effect

 In JS, there is a special type of first-class anonymous function called an arrow function.
 Arrow functions function similarly to normal js functions, but have a shorter syntax: (<params>) => <block>.